 3. Avoid Excess, But Don’t Sweat the Sweets!

 And if you do end up indulging, make sure to keep to hack #2 in check!
-Read below from an article in Medical News Today citing the advantage of exercise when you have been overeating: http://www.medicalnewstoday.com/a
+Medical News Today cites the advantage of exercise even when you have been overeating: http://www.medicalnewstoday.com/a